 Focuses on the building process: planning and accomplishment of smaller and larger building projects.
 This field also offer specialization within building physics, energy consumption, fire engineering, geotechnics and arctic technology as well as marine civil engineering.

 How we design and calculate buildings, bridges and other constructions at sea and on shore.
 This subject includes structural analyses and material behaviour.
 Major focus is on the use of the finite element method and constructional dynamics, and this field of study gives qualifications which can be used in most parts of the Norwegian industry.

 Road, Transportation and Geomatics:

 Deals with planning, building and maintenance of the infrastructure in the transportation sector.

 This field deals with the exploitation of water and water resources; drinking water, waste water, water for power production, flood control, etc. One of the other topics is environmentally friendly purification and waste disposal.

 In addition, we offer specialization in geomatics, arctic technology, project management, and industrial ecology.
 As part of NTNU we also offer several courses in the social sciences/economy that are of interest for civil engineers.

-Three international Master’s programmes, closely related to the Civil and Environmental Engineering programme, are also offered:
+Five international Master’s programmes, closely related to the Civil and Environmental Engineering programme, are also offered: